 The believers are but a single Brotherhood, so make peace and reconciliation between your two (contending) brothers; and fear Allah, that you may receive mercy.
 [Quran 49:10]

-The meaning implies both, brother or sister, depending on the gender of the Muslim who wants to act upon the message.
+The meaning implies both, brother or sister.
+Thus, depending on the gender of the Muslim who wants to act upon the message.

 The entire body of the Muslims, spanning across multiple centuries and generations, and including both males and females, is generally and jurisprudentially referred to in Islamic texts as “ikhwat-ul-iman” — the brotherhood of faith.